Instant Runoff (IRV) voting system (Executive summary)

 which presumably is why every

-IRV country is and always has been 2-party-dominated.
+IRV country is and always has become 2-party-dominated.

 For this reason IRV cannot attract support from intelligent third-party members.